 The home interface of SpatialKey is very intuitive and easy to navigate, but for first time users, a quick walk-through wouldn’t hurt.
 At the top of the screen above the toolbar, you can view notifications, get help, or log out of SpatialKey.
 You will receive notifications when processes finish, for example, when a dataset has finished importing and is ready for use.
 Clicking on “help” will link you to our support content, frequently asked questions and also provide a quick way to submit some feedback directly to us.
 You can also click on your name to view your profile or log out of SpatialKey.

 Let’s continue to walk through the different tabs on the toolbar.
 If you would like a cheat sheet, check out Navigating SpatialKey in the Quick Start Guide.

 When you first open SpatialKey, you are defaulted to the Apps tab.
 From here, you can quickly launch apps.
 If you have any favorite dashboards, they will appear in the right panel for quick access.

 Launching an App

 After selecting an app, you will be walked through a few simple steps to select your data and create your dashboard.
-For example, when selecting the Earthquake app, you will be walked through 3 steps in order to launch your dashboard.
+For example, when selecting the Event Response app, you will be walked through 3 steps in order to launch your dashboard.

 - Select a Dataset